Diane Bond: Early years and film career

-Diane Loretta Bond was born on September 25, 1945 in Los Angeles, California, and grew up horseback riding, skating and skiing on her father's ranch in Colorado.
+Bond was born on September 25, 1945, in Los Angeles, California, and grew up horseback riding, skating and skiing on her father's ranch in Colorado.
 As a teenager, she was spotted on a beach and given a modeling contract.
 Another one of her early jobs, performing as a trapeze artist, paved the way for her introduction to movies, when she was hired to perform in a 1963 television series The Greatest Show on Earth.
 A year later, she made her film debut as a beach girl in Pajama Party (1964), which set the tone of her movie career, as she wore a bikini in every one of her credited film appearances.

 Bond appeared as Emily Lawrence in a 1964 episode of Petticoat Junction called "Mother of the Bride".
 She received featured billing in 1965's A Swingin' Summer, as the "girl in the polka dot bikini" and the opening credits show her in her pink and white bikini dancing on water skis.
 The film starred James Stacy, William Wellman Jr., Quinn O'Hara and a newcomer, Raquel Welch.
 Her next film, Tickle Me (1965), starring Elvis Presley was limited to a few appearances at the swimming pool.
 She returned to television with a couple of appearances in 1965 on The Beverly Hillbillies with a role as a beach extra, and then did a role doubling for Claudia Cardinale in Blindfold (1966).

 Her best known film was In Like Flint (1967), directed by Gordon Douglas, where she played Jan, one of secret agent (James Coburn) Derek Flint's girlfriends.
 Bond was very athletic and often did her own stunts or hired out as a stunt woman between acting jobs.
 In the 1967 filming of House of 1,000 Dolls she shinned down a 60-foot drainpipe and completed the scene in one take.
 Bond's last known film appearance was an uncredited bit part in the 1968 Jane Fonda film Barbarella.